This post is Part 2 of this facial incident.

 At the Singapore Blog Awards workshop which was compulsory for all finalists to attend, I was kinda sad that I couldn't participate in all the photo-taking and chatting.
 When I wanted to drink water, I had to bring my bottle to the toilet, hide in the cubicle, and then comfortably take my mask off within the confinement of beige walls.

-Mr Mode and I had to pack lunch and eat in his car because there was no way I could shed my mask and eat in public.
+I had to pack lunch and eat in someone's car because there was no way I could shed my mask and eat in public.
 I could have thought of this inconvenience as pathetic and pitiful, but I chose to think of it as spending quality time with my beloved.
-That’s how K-pop stars date, you know?
+That's how K-pop stars date, you know? 😂

 In all honesty, even though my skin was showing some signs of improvement, I was embarrassed of how I looked and not ready to expose my ravaged skin.
 I was more confident with a mask on.
 When the wind blew, I had to press my bangs firmly against my forehead to make sure nobody saw the grotesqueness beneath.